Pulsed Lasers

 Picosecond-Diode Lasers for Time-Resolved Spectroscopy

-Designed and manufactured by Becker & Hickl – bh delivers prominent picosecond diode lasers with wavelengths from the NUV to the NIR.
+Designed and manufactured by Becker & Hickl – High Performance picosecond diode lasers with wavelengths from the NUV to the NIR.
 All bh pulsed diode lasers work with simple +12V power supply or pull their power from the USB port of a PC or Notebook Computer.
 Other features are high repetition rate, short pulse width, unprecedented timing and power stability, and extremely low electrical noise level.
 The complete driver electronics is integrated in the laser module.
 All bh diode laser modules are directly compatible with the bh TCSPC modules.
 On this page, learn more on the various applications of our product, especially in TCSPC systemsChoose your ps laser now:

 BDU-SM SeriesNEW